-- 3. An Information message displays, reminding you that while a walkthrough is being recorded along a path, you should avoid using your computer. - 4.
+- 1. In floor plan view, select a Walkthrough Path or a CAD polyline or spline. - 3.
 In the Save Video As dialog, specify a name and saved location for your .avi walkthrough file.
-See "Exporting Files" on page 45. - 5.
+See "Exporting Files" on page 45. - 4.
 In the Walkthrough Options dialog: